jordankaiser/portfolio/README.md

 # designreport

-> My doozie Nuxt.js project
+> Project to get familiar with Nuxt.js

 ## Build Setup